facelessuser/coloraide/docs/src/markdown/colors/rlab.md

 `surround`             | A description of the peripheral area.
 Use "dark" for a movie theater, "dim" for e.g. viewing a bright television in a dimly lit room, or "average" for surface colors.
 `discounting`          | Degree of discounting of the illuminant.
 A string of either "hard-copy", "projected-transparency", or "soft-copy".
 Hard copy indicates full discount, or the eye is assumed to be fully adapted to the illuminant.
 Projected transparency performs 50% discount.

-ColorAide provides RLAB space with a default set of viewing conditions that uses a D65 white point, an adapting luminance of 1000 lux or a value of ~318.31 cd/m^2^, an "average" surround, and sets discounting to "hard-copy".
+ColorAide must provide some defaults, so the RLAB space has a default set of viewing conditions that uses a D65 white point, an adapting luminance of 1000 lux or a value of ~318.31 cd/m^2^, an "average" surround, and sets discounting to "hard-copy".

 These settings do not have to be used, and a new RLAB variant with different viewing conditions can be created.
 When doing this, the space should be derived from the default RLAB space.